 Driver: I'm afraid he's already gone.

-This tactic was used, unsuccessfully, by the Gotti crime family to do away with radio host, founder of the Guardian Angels and witness in a then-upcoming murder trial Curtis Sliwa.
+- This tactic was used, unsuccessfully, by the Gambino crime family to do away with radio host, founder of the Guardian Angels and witness in a then-upcoming murder trial Curtis Sliwa.
 He was badly wounded, but managed to escape the specially-rigged taxi cab.

 - This caused one British soldier to become a POW during the African Campaign in WW2 — when the soldier's motorcycle got bogged down, he flagged down the first car he saw, assuming he was behind British lines.
 The first car he found was a German staff car.
 He got in, and didn't recognize the obvious German uniforms until it was too late.